How To Cover a Cake With Fondant Using the Wrap Method

 The loose outside piece will fall away, and you can ease back the opposite edge and remove the cut section from underneath.
 Be gentle as you do it, sometimes you may not have cut all the way through both layers of fondant and you don’t want to tear it.
 Cut it again with the scalpel if necessary and pull it away.

 Then grab one of your thicker flexible fondant smoothers and use it to buff the seam.
-Use the smoother in a gentle circular movement.
+Use the smoother in a super gentle circular motion.
 The reason you need to be gentle is so you don’t distort the line.
 If the line does start looking a little wonky, then use the smoother or your fingers to gently coax it back into line, so to speak.

 Once you’re pretty happy with the seam (you can work on it a little more later), continue to use the fondant smoother around the cake, buffing out any obvious bumps.
-Check for air bubbles as you go, often if they are towards the top of the cake you can use the fondant smoother to gently ease them up so they release the air at the top.
-Other bubbles you’ll need to prick with a fine pin or needle (acupuncture needles are great for this) and smooth them out.
+Check for air bubbles as you go.
+Often, if they are towards the top of the cake, you can use the fondant smoother or your hand to gently ease them up so they release the air at the top.
+Other bubbles you may need to prick with a fine pin or needle (acupuncture needles are great for this) and smooth them out.

 When you’re mostly happy with the sides of the cake, trim the fondant from the top of the cake.
-Run the knife along the cake board as you cut, making sure the knife stays flush against the board, to get a perfect straight cut.
+Run the knife along the cake board as you cut, making sure the knife stays flush against the board, to get a perfectly straight cut.

 Pop a piece of non-slip/grippy mat onto the top of the board…

-Carefully peel the waxed paper off the cake.
+Carefully peel the paper off the cake.